 Over time, lives change shape.
 In 2003, the second bedroom of our apartment was transformed into a 10' x 15' studio, complete with a door I can close.

 My quilts have achieved international recognition for the innovative and complex designs inspired by the bilateral symmetry of kaleidoscopic images.
 Honored by inclusion in the Twentieth Century's 100 Best American Quilts, my designs have inspired products including the vast carpet in the Hilton Americas hotel in Houston, TX and were showcased in the American Folk Art Museum's first one person exhibition highlighting the work of a contemporary quilt artist (2009).
 In addition to numerous awards, I was a recipient of fellowships from the New York Foundation for the Arts and The Bronx Council on the Arts.
-I'm the author of Kaleidoscopes & Quilts, Snowflakes & Quilts, Puzzle Quilts: Simple Blocks, Complex Fabric, Paula Nadelstern's Kaleidoscope Quilts: An Artist's Journey Continues and Kaleidoscope Quilts: The Workbook.
+I'm the author of Kaleidoscopes & Quilts, Snowflakes & Quilts, Puzzle Quilts: Simple Blocks, Complex Fabric, Paula Nadelstern's Kaleidoscope Quilts: An Artist's Journey Continues and Kaleidoscope Quilts: The Workbook and FABRICADABRA: Simple Quilts, Complex Fabric.
 I design textile prints exclusively for Benartex, Inc. and live in New York City with my husband, Eric.
 My daughter, Ariel, lives a block away.
 I am very grateful.

 Photo by Marianne Barcellona